 – Sandwich as Sanga

 – any sport involving ball is called Footy

 – ambulance as ambo

 – u-turn as Yewy

-So basically, in order to become familiar with these words, here is a hint: cut off the second half of any word and then add a “y” or an “o” at the end of such word.
-You get it now?
+So basically, to become familiar with these words, here is a hint: cut off the second half of any word and then add a “y” or an “o” at the end of such a word.
+Do you get it now?

-Although, there are some of this slang that you just have to put them into your head.
-Among others are the once listed above.
+Although, there are some of this slang that you just have to put into your head.
+Among others are the ones listed above.